Lucy R. Lippard: Career

-In 1966, Lucy Lippard organized the exhibition Eccentric Abstraction at Fischback Gallery in New York.
+In 1966, Lucy Lippard organized the exhibition Eccentric Abstraction at Fischbach Gallery in New York.
 With this exhibition, Lippard brought together a group of abstract artists which included Alice Adams, Louise Bourgeois, Lindsey Decker, Eva Hesse, Gary Kuehn, Bruce Nauman, Keith Sonnier, and more.
-The exhibition focussed on the ‘use of organic abstract form in sculpture evoking the gendered body through an emphasis on process and materials.’
+The exhibition focused on the ‘use of organic abstract form in sculpture evoking the gendered body through an emphasis on process and materials.’
 Lippard referred to eccentric abstraction as a “non-sculptural style,” which was closer to abstract painting than to sculpture.

 Lucy Lippard was a member of the populist political artist group known as the Art Workers Coalition, or AWC, which was founded in New York City in 1969.
 Her involvement in the AWC as well as a trip she took to Argentina—such trips bolstered the political motivations of many feminists of the time—influenced a change in the focus of her criticism, from formalist subjects to more feministic ones.
 Lucy Lippard is also believed to be a co-founder of West-East Bag, an international women artist network which was founded in 1971, in the early beginnings of the feminist art movement in the United States.
 Their newsletter W.E.B. mentioned tactics used against museums to protest the lack of female representation in museum collections and exhibitions.
 The group was dissolved in 1973.

-In 1975, Lippard travelled to Australia and spoke to groups of women artists in Melbourne and Adelaide about the creation of archives of women artists' work on photographic slides, known as slide registers, by West-East Bag, the idea being to counteract their lack of showings in art galleries.
+In 1975, Lippard traveled to Australia and spoke to groups of women artists in Melbourne and Adelaide about the creation of archives of women artists' work on photographic slides, known as slide registers, by West-East Bag, the idea being to counteract their lack of showings in art galleries.
 Lippard was a major influence in the establishment of the Women's Art Movement in Australia, and developed a friendship with leading proponent Vivienne Binns, who later visited New York.